Potential weights and implicit causal designs in linear regression: Theoretical applications and examples

-One way to understand this difficulty is by reasoning through why $\tau_0 + \tau_1'x_ {1i}$ is not a best linear approximation of the conditional average treatment effect, even when we think of the units as sampled from a superpopulation.
+Why can we not interpret $\tau_0 + \tau_1'x_ {1i}$ as a linear approximation of the conditional average treatment effect?
 One could think of \eqref{eq:interaction} as two regressions, one on the treated $W=1$ and one on the untreated $W=0$.
 Both regressions are indeed best linear approximations to $\E [Y(1) \mid x, W=1]$ and $\E[Y(0) \mid x, W=0]$, which are equal to the mean potential outcomes $\E [Y (1) \mid x], \E[Y(0) \mid x]$ under unconfoundedness.
 The contrast $\tau_0 + \tau_1'x_1$ is then the difference of the fitted values of these two regressions.
-Importantly, however, the two regressions are only best linear approximations with respect to \emph {different distributions} of the covariates ($x_i \mid W=1$ vs. $x_i \mid W=0$).
-Thus, their difference is not a best linear approximation to the conditional average treatment effect under any particular distribution of $x$.
-Shifting $Y(1)$ and $Y(0)$ by the same arbitrary amount therefore causes asymmetric behavior in the two regressions, leading to a failure of level irrelevance.
+However, the two regressions are best linear approximations with respect to {different distributions} of the covariates.
+Thus, their difference is not a best linear approximation to the conditional average treatment effect.
+Shifting $Y(1)$ and $Y(0)$ by the same arbitrary amount causes asymmetric behavior in the two regressions.

-When $x_{1i} = x_{2i} = x_i$, this result supplements \cref{thm:zoo}(\ref {item:imbens-wooldridge})--(\ref{item:kline}) by cementing the intuition that different contrasts of the interacted regression have design-based interpretations under \emph{different} designs.
-These designs are often logically incompatible, unless the covariates are appropriately saturated or if the propensity score is constant.
-Indeed, insisting on all such contrasts being causal imposes a knife-edge condition for the design.
-As a manifestation of this phenomenon, \cref{thm:zoo}(\ref {item:kline}) shows that the model-based ATT $\tau_0 + \tau_1' \bar x_{1}$ maintains its interpretation under the design whose odds is linear, but the ATU requires that the reciprocal propensity odds is instead linear. \cref{thm:zoo}(\ref{item:imbens-wooldridge}) evades this difficulty by requiring that the covariates are saturated.